There’s a truism that goes something like: “If you think you're too small to make a difference, you clearly haven't spent a night with a mosquito …”

 The 12 Avoidance Tactics:

 - Wear loose-fitting clothes in earthy, neutral colours like khaki and beige.
-It’s accepted that dark colours, especially black and navy, attract mosquitoes and other insects.
+It’s accepted that dark colours, especially black and navy, attract mosquitoes and other insects as it's great camouflage for them.

 - Make use of mosquito nets, window and door screens and so on provided by your lodge – they are great protection.